Van Hove singularities in the density of states of a chaotic dynamical system: Canonical example

-Suppose we form a new material which is 2-periodic and alternates between the values $A$ and $B$ on each unit-sized section.
-A convenient property of monodromy matrices is that we can compute the monodromy matrix of this 2-periodic system through the product $M_{F_2}=M_{F_0}M_{F_1}$.
-Computing this matrix product and taking the trace of $M_{F_2}$ gives the discriminant
+Suppose we form a new material which is 2-periodic and alternates between the values $A$ and $B$ on each unit-sized section (as sketched in Fig.~\ref{fig:Fibonacci}).
+We can compute the monodromy matrix of this 2-periodic system through the product $M_{F_2}=M_{F_0}M_{F_1}$.
+Taking the trace of $M_{F_2}$ gives the discriminant

 This is the formula that was specified in \eqref{eq:x2} to fix the dependence of $x_2$ on $x_1$ and $x_0$.
 Thus, by choosing this relationship between the initial values, it is guaranteed that $x_2=\Delta_{F_2}(\lambda)$.